Hou Jian

-Hou Jian is a fictional character in Water Margin, one of the Four Great Classical Novels of Chinese literature, nicknamed "Long Armed Ape".
-He ranks 71st among the 108 Stars of Destiny and 35th among the 72 Earthly Fiends.
+Hou Jian is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Interconnected-Arm Gibbon", he ranks 71st among the 108 Heroes and 35th among the 72 Earthly Fiends.

 Background

-Skinny and dexterous, Hou Jian is nicknamed "Long Armed Ape" both for his appearance and his slick skill in needlework.
-A native of Hongdu (洪都; present-day Nanchang, Jiangxi), Hou, who works as a tailor in a garrison town affiliated to Jiangzhou (江州; present-day Jiujiang, Jiangxi), has learnt martial arts from Xue Yong.
+Skinny and dexterous, Hou Jian is nicknamed "Interconnected-Arm Gibbon" for his appearance and his slick skill in needlework.
+He is originally from Hongdu (洪都; present-day Nanchang, Jiangxi) but has moved to Jiangzhou (江州; present-day Jiujiang, Jiangxi), where he works as a tailor in the residence of Huang Wenbing.
+Earlier, he has also been trained in martial arts by Xue Yong.